Paint: Application

-In the liquid application, paint can be applied by direct application using brushes, paint rollers, blades, scrapers, other instruments, or body parts such as fingers and thumbs.
+In a liquid application, paint can be applied by direct application using brushes, paint rollers, blades, scrapers, other instruments, or body parts such as fingers and thumbs.

 Rollers generally have a handle that allows for different lengths of poles to be attached, allowing painting at different heights.
 Generally, roller application requires two coats for an even color.
 A roller with a thicker nap is used to apply paint on uneven surfaces.
 Edges are often finished with an angled brush.